PlayFab/thundernetes/docs/troubleshooting/defaultportinuse.md

 By default, Thundernetes's Allocation API listens on port 5000 which is opened with the kind config set-up [here](../quickstart/installing-kind.md).
 This port can already be in use by another service thus causing Thundernetes to fail.

 ## Kind Changes

-The first step (if using kind) is changing the `kind-config.yaml` to use the port desired.
+The first step (if using kind) is changing the `kind-config.yaml` to use the desired port.
 For example:

 {% include code-block-start.md %}
 kind: Cluster